Best of Hiking New Zealand

 • Hiking Mileage: 1-2 miles (1.6 – 3.2 km)

-On this New Zealand hiking adventure, your guide will pick you up at Christchurch International Airport.
-After getting settled into our first nights’ accommodation, we’ll meet together as a group for our orientation meeting.
 We’ll then head out to the famous Christchurch Botanical Gardens for a short walk to shake out the legs after a long flight and to get acquainted with the local flora and unique ecology of the island.
 From there, we’ll enjoy our first of many delicious meals together.
-Though you won’t experience much jet lag as there is likely not much of a time difference depending on where you are flying from, you have traveled many hours crossing the international date line.
-We’ll call it an early night so we are ready to enjoy our second incredible hike tomorrow morning.
+We’ll call it an early night, so we are ready for tomorrow’s adventure.

 Day 2